binaryage/blog/_posts/2021-01-10-totalfinder-totalspaces-future.md

 However, the support in Big Sur is imperfect, and we are not able to support Apple Silicon macs at all.

-So we have to admit that it's the end of the road for TotalFinder and TotalSpaces2. **We will not work on making TotalFinder or TotalSpaces2 work with the next version of MacOS, and they will not be ported to Apple Silicon macs.**
+So we have to admit that it's the end of the road for TotalFinder and TotalSpaces2. **We will not work on making TotalFinder or TotalSpaces2 work with the next version of macOS, and they will not be ported to Apple Silicon macs.**

 We will continue to provide limited support TotalFinder and TotalSpaces2 until the end of 2021.
 We will cease selling new licenses in the summer.